 Just 17% Indians own smartphones and the government of India wants to promote cashless transactions.
 The government is silent to make a law for political parties, not to accept donations in cash.

 Digital Payment Options

 RBI launched a new Digital Payment System known as UPI App in April 2016.
-It is the best and the safes system in the world.
-It has no transaction cost, transfers funds instantaneously and earns regular bank interest both in wallet and bank account.
+It is the best and the safest system in the world.
+It has no transaction cost, transfers funds instantaneously and earns regular bank interest both in the wallet and bank account.

-But again nobody knows when the situation would return to pre-demonetization era.
+But again nobody knows when the situation would return to the pre-demonetization era.